WSU Recruiting Fails n’ Tales Pt 2: The Fall of Arkelon Hall

 First off, I have to apologize for making you all wait for the much anticipated “WSU Recruiting Fails n’ Tails PT 2”, because I just know everyone was losing sleep over this!
 Life has been a bit busy this summer, as I’ve been doing some wild land firefighting this summer up in Bonners Ferry, Idaho.
 Stepped a little out of my realm with this gig, but it truly has been a life changing summer, and I wouldn’t of traded it for anything…. well that’s a lie, Cougs winning a National Championship would be awesome!
 With all that being said though, I’m ready to get back to my passion, and that’s writing about some Cougar Football!

-Just in case you missed the first “Fails n’ Tails”, let me fill you in about the series.
-This will be a summer series highlighting the best recruits in Washington State history, who just never panned out.
+the first “Fails n’ Tails” highlighting the best recruits in Washington State history, who just never panned out.
 Be it by not qualifying, selling drugs, never seeing the field, or transferring to another school, I will be highlighting those players who came and developed so much hype, but never seemed to do anything with it.

 So without wasting anymore of your time, I bring you the tail of Arkelon Hall.